ajtoo/Schwift-y/README.md

 ### [car/:id]
 [car/:id]: https://schwifty.herokuapp.com/#/car/1

-This car detail was unfortunately, a rushed build in order to complete the basic features I desired in this project.
+This car detail was a quick build in order to complete the features I desired in this project.
 It displays basic info about the cars and allows you to book a test drive for that car.

 ### [/login]